 That’s why the concept of shared ownership was introduced way back in the 1970s.
 It was seen as a way for, predominantly younger, people to get a foothold on the housing ladder.
 In short, it enables house-hunters to buy a share of a property, rather than the whole property, and pay a subsidised rent on the remaining share.
 This normally involves a smaller deposit and mortgage, so making it easier to enter the housing market.

-One of the obligations imposed on builders by local authorities is the obligation to build affordable housing within major developments.
-Roughly 1/3 of all social housing in Staffordshire is offered for sale on a Shared Ownership basis.
+Housebuilders are now obliged by local authorities to build affordable housing within all major developments.
+Today, in fact, around one-third of all social housing in Staffordshire is offered for sale on a shared ownership basis.

-- Show they are otherwise unable to afford to buy a suitable home on the open market
+- You must show that you cannot afford to buy a suitable home on the open market

 - You must have a good credit rating

 - You must have enough savings to meet the costs of a home purchase (that’s not the cost of the property itself but the costs involved in buying it).
 Typically, that has been around £4000, but current stamp duty relief may well reduce this figure.